loopstick/CCADigitalElectronics_Spring2018/README.md

 - Demonstration:
   - Fritzing and Othermill
 - *Homework*
-	- Complete the Fritzing assignment from last week.
+	- Work on the Fritzing assignment from last week.
 Make a new folder called "Fritzing" in your github repository and upload the .fzz file of your circuit into that folder
 	- Final project proposals and prototype
 		- Build a prototype to verify the most difficult part of your project
 		- Research
 		- Order or check out equipment
 		- Create a very clear project description identifying the Minimal Viable Project and optional add-ons
 		- Include flow charts, block diagrams, and pseudo-code
 	- Improve the quality of your work on Github
 		- Well organized Github folders, good folder and file names
 		- Good descriptions for each assignment